gshanemiller/kvbench/README.md

 # Environments Supported
 Code verified to run on:

-* Ubuntu 20.04 LTS
+* Linux (Ubuntu 20.04 LTS)
-* Equinix c3.small.x86 ($0.50/hr) (1) Intel Xeon E-2278G CPU 3.4Ghz 32Gb 4-channel RAM
+* Equinix c3.small.x86 ($0.75/hr) (1) Intel Xeon E-2278G CPU 3.4Ghz
 * GNU 9.4.0 or better
-* Last tested May 2022
+* Last tested Sept 2022

-No windows support.
-Your CPU must have Intel PMU and basic SIMD support.
+No windows/mac support.
+Your box must have Intel PMU.
+ART will run faster if it detects SIMD.

 # Building (Est 10mins)
-There are three approaches available to you.
-If you already have an Intel x86 Linux system with a GNU C/C++ tool chain and required dependencies then clone `kvbench` and build.
-The only atypical dependency is `libhuge*`:
+If you already have an Intel x86 Linux system with a GNU C/C++ tool chain and required dependencies then clone kvbench and build:

 * Run command: `git clone https://github.com/rodgarrison/kvbench`
 * Run command: `cd kvbench`